http://www.washingtonpost.com/wp-dyn/co ... 01407.html

 discharging such items, crew-served weapons of any kind, and Man Portable

-."
+Air Defense Systems of any kind."
 CPA order 3 (revised), Section 1, 9)

 Crescent Security remains an Iraq Ministry of Interior registered Security